Applying for a balance transfer? Discover how long it can take and learn how to speed up the process here.

-How to ensure a quicker process for your application
+How to ensure a quicker balance transfer process

 Being organised is the key to avoiding any speed bumps during the balance transfer process.
 Know what details the bank needs and ensure that your accounts are in order so your balance transfer can be completed as quickly as possible.
 Use the following steps as a guide: